simonmeulenbeek/smb-language-switcher/README.md

 A modern WordPress Gutenberg block that provides a customizable language switcher for multilingual websites.
 Uses the Polylang plugin to offer visitors an intuitive way to switch between available languages.

+> [!WARNING]
+> Until version 1.0 this will probably have bugs.
+If you encounter any please create an Issue.

 ## ✨ Features

 - **🎨 Flexible Display Options**: Show language flags, names, or both